• Home

 Consultant

 Determine your area of expertise and look for an entity where you can serve as a consultant.
 It need not be a corporate firm.
 Since you are only doing this part-time, you can just look for a small entity in your local area.
-You can look for one that may have a similar line of business from your previous job.
+You can look for one that may have a similar line of business to your previous job.

 You are sure to give sound advice based on years of experience.